Hassen214/Hassen214/README.md

 ## Hi there, I'm Hassene214 👋

 ### About Me
-I am a 2nd year student at École des Ponts ParisTecc in the departement of Applied Math and Computer Science.
+I am a 2nd year student at École des Ponts ParisTech in the departement of Applied Math and Computer Science.
 I am majoring in both Machine learning and Finance.

 - 🔭 I’m currently working on several exciting projects in web development and AI.